 Auburn University has implemented a mandatory Chemical Inventory Management System (CIMS) for research and teaching laboratories.
 This system is used for both inventory and waste procedures.
 Although Chematix is used primarily to meet hazardous chemical safety and regulatory requirements, the program provides faculty and staff with many other valuable resources and tools.
 Chematix simplifies the removal of hazardous waste from labs.
 By removing an unwanted chemical container from inventory in the database, a hazardous waste pickup request is automatically generated and sent to AU Hazardous Materials Management.
 Chematix is also used to manage time sensitive chemicals, faculty and staff are notified of any expiring chemicals in their labs.

 Chematix is linked to your AU username and password, so to log in all you need to do is follow this link to the Chematix home page and enter your information.
 Principal Investigators or RMS must assign lab managers, staff and students to the appropriate lab.
 In many cases your supervisor may have already assigned you to the appropriate lab.
 Once these steps have been completed you will be able to manage your chemical inventory.
-If you have any questions please contact Christina Tucker.

 Chemical Inventory Reconciliation

 RMS performs annual physical inventory audits to ensure that all chemicals are properly barcoded and entered into the Chematix database and stored by hazard class.
 The PI or designee is responsible for correcting any unbarcoded containers, or other inaccuracies identified during the audit.
 RMS has staff dedicated to helping all users with the transition to the Chemical Inventory Management System, and providing ongoing technical support and consultation.
-If you have any questions please contact Christina Tucker.

 Chemicals should be stored according to hazard class while carefully considering those with dual hazards.
 Use the Chemical Segregation and Storage Table as a guideline for proper chemical storage or refer to the Chemical Storage Compatibility Chart.
 Time sensitive chemicals should be labeled with “Date Received” and “Date Opened” for proper management.
 The Chemical Storage Area signs can be used for chemical storage labeling needs.